EhuCompany/ehucompany.github.io/index.md

 ## Clothing

-We have a common dress and wear blue pajamas and a blue santa hat.
+We have a common dress and wear blue pajamas and a blue Santa hat.
 Christmas wear is our attire.

 Ehas do not have a common dress.
-Christmas wear is also their attire unfortunately.
+Christmas wear is also their attire, unfortunately.